23 Easy Ways to Save at Amazon

-The best thing about Amazon used to be its free super saver delivery on items direct from Amazon - but now there’s a £10 minimum spend [EDIT: as of 29/04/2015 this is now £20!!!].
+The best thing about Amazon used to be its free super saver delivery on items direct from Amazon - but now there’s a £20 minimum spend.
 It’s pretty annoying, but when delivery prices range between £1.49 up to over £5 it’s definitely worth avoiding.

 Here are a few ways around it: